Amazon launches Fire TV Stick with Dolby Atmos plus all-new Fire TV Stick Lite

 Amazon has introduced two next-generation Fire TV Sticks, including an all-new Fire TV Stick Lite, at its Alexa devices fall event.
-The firm has also been working on a reimagined Fire TV experience that is more "personal and customised" (more on this below) and it has done it all just in time for its own bargain bonanza event, Amazon Prime Day.
+The firm has also been working on a reimagined Fire TV experience that is more "personal and customised" (more on this below), and Amazon has done it all just in time for its own bargain bonanza event, Amazon Prime Day.

-Amazon's new Fire TV Stick also supports HDR and Dolby Atmos for immersive sound with compatible content and speakers, and it comes with an Alexa Voice Remote with dedicated power, volume, and mute buttons to control compatible TVs, soundbars, and A/V receivers.
+Amazon's new Fire TV Stick also supports HDR and Dolby Atmos for more immersive sound with compatible content and speakers, and it comes with an Alexa Voice Remote with dedicated power, volume, and mute buttons to control compatible TVs, soundbars, and AV receivers.

 In line with Amazon's pledged commitment to tackling climate change, the all-new Fire TV Stick promises improved performance while consuming 50 per cent less power than the previous generation too.
-Still no 4K (that's restricted to the Fire TV 4K) but it does cost the same as the previous generation.
+Still no 4K (that's restricted to the Fire TV 4K, which continues) but it does cost the same as the previous generation.

 Fire TV Stick Lite is billed as a new, even more affordable way to begin streaming in full HD.
 It too is apparently 50 per cent more powerful than the previous-generation Fire TV Stick, and it also features HDR support.
 Fire TV Stick Lite comes with a special Alexa Voice Remote Lite, a new remote that allows you to use voice to find, launch, and control content.
 And it really is a budget streamer – in fact it's the most affordable Fire TV Stick that Amazon has produced.